Drum Corps International: World Championships

-The week-long championship have been hosted at college or professional sports arenas in eighteen U.S cities and Montreal.
+The week-long championship have been hosted at college or professional sports arenas in eighteen U.S. cities and Montreal.
 Since 2009, World Class Championships have been hosted at Lucas Oil Stadium in Indianapolis, Indiana.
 In 2015, DCI announced World Championships would remain in Indianapolis through 2028.
+In 2023, DCI and Visit Indy announced that they extended the contract through 2033.
 Championships were traditionally held the third week of August.
 However, the second week of August has been the preferred date due to trends in scholastic and collegiate schedules which pushed the start of the school year from early-September to late-August.

-In 2009 and 2010, the Open Class preliminary competition was hosted at Ames Field in Michigan City, Indiana with semifinals and finals hosted a Lucas Oil Stadium.
+In 2009 and 2010, the Open Class preliminary competition was hosted at Ames Field in Michigan City, Indiana with semifinals and finals hosted at Lucas Oil Stadium.
 From 2011 to 2018 the Open Class preliminaries and finals were hosted at Ames Field.
 Open Class Championship was moved to Wildcat Stadium on the campus of Indiana Wesleyan University in Marion, Indiana in 2019.

 DrumLine Battle and SoundSport competitions were added to the week's activities in 2014.

+Past championships locations

 Individual & Ensemble (I&E)

 The Individual & ensemble festival, also known as I&E, is also hosted near the championship site.
 Participants from all member corps are eligible to compete demonstrating their ability on their preferred instrument, or as part of a small ensemble or instrument choir.
 Color guard and dance categories are also available.
 In 2005, I&E was expanded to include woodwind and vocal categories.

-Due to the ongoing COVID-19 pandemic, no I&E events took place in the 2022 season.
+Due to the ongoing COVID-19 pandemic, all I&E events were shifted to a digital format in 2020 and 2021.
+No I&E festival has taken place, in any format, since 2022.